 The switching node rise and fall times should be minimized for minimum switching loss.
-Proper layout of the components to minimize high-frequency current-path loop (see Figure 22) is important to prevent electrical and magnetic field radiation and high-frequency resonant problems.
+Proper layout of the components to minimize the high-frequency current-path loop (see Figure 23) is important to prevent electrical and magnetic field radiation and high-frequency resonance problems.
 Here is a PCB layout priority list for proper layout.
 Layout of the PCB according to this specific order is essential.

-- 1. Place the input capacitor as close as possible to switching MOSFET supply and ground connections and use the shortest possible copper trace connection.
-These parts should be placed on the same layer of the PCB instead of on different layers and using vias to make this connection. - 2.
+- 1. Place the input capacitor as close as possible to the switching MOSFET supply and ground connections, and use the shortest-possible copper trace connection.
+These parts should be placed on the same layer of PCB, instead of on different layers using vias to make the connection. - 2.
 The IC should be placed close to the switching MOSFET gate terminals to keep the gate-drive signal traces short for a clean MOSFET drive.
 The IC can be placed on the other side of the PCB from the switching MOSFETs. - 3.
 Place the inductor input terminal as close as possible to the switching MOSFET output terminal.
 Minimize the copper area of this trace to lower electrical and magnetic field radiation, but make the trace wide enough to carry the charging current.
 Do not use multiple layers in parallel for this connection.
 Minimize parasitic capacitance from this area to any other trace or plane. - 4.
 The charging-current sensing resistor should be placed right next to the inductor output.
-Route the sense leads connected across the sensing resistor back to the IC in same layer, close to each other (minimize loop area) and do not route the sense leads through a high-current path (see Figure 23 for Kelvin connection for best current accuracy).
-Place the decoupling capacitor on these traces next to the IC. - 5.
+Route the sense leads connected across the sensing resistor back to the IC in the same layer, close to each other (minimize loop area), and do not route the sense leads through a high-current path (see Figure 24 for the Kelvin connection for best current accuracy).
+Place decoupling capacitors on these traces next to the IC. - 5.
 Place the output capacitor next to the sensing resistor output and ground. - 6.
-Output capacitor ground connections must be tied to the same copper that connects to the input capacitor ground before connecting to system ground. - 7.
-Route the analog ground separately from the power ground and use a single ground connection to tie the charger power ground to the charger analog ground.
-Just beneath the IC, use the copper-pour for analog ground, but avoid power pins to reduce inductive and capacitive noise coupling.
-Connect analog ground to GND.
-Connect analog ground and power ground together using the thermal pad as the single ground.
+The output capacitor ground connections must be tied to the same copper that connects to the input capacitor ground before connecting to system ground.